 Master individuality before coupling.

 Knowing and loving oneself pushes you into purpose and calling.
-There is the room before marriage to maximally explore your Vision, your goals, and determine what kind of legacy you will leave behind before you meet another complete person whom you can fulfill purpose with.
+There is room before marriage to maximally explore your Vision, your goals, and determine what kind of legacy you will leave behind before you meet another complete person with whom you can fulfill your purpose.

 But, how will you fulfill purpose together if you haven’t already know what yours is without another person’s opinion on it?